 The Sun Joe TJ603E doubles up as a cultivator, as well as a tiller, so it can actually save you money in the long run and perform the jobs of two different devices in one.
 It also has some useful extra features like folding handles, making storage and transport even easier and wheel adjustment too.
 It is, however, one of the biggest and heaviest models out there, so might be a little cumbersome for certain users.

-If you’re looking for a manual garden tiller that can offer a little more power and performance than a handheld tool, you might want to consider the Yard Butler Twist Tiller.
+If you’re looking for a hand garden tiller that can offer a little more power and performance than a handheld tool, you might want to consider the Yard Butler Twist Tiller.
 This is the sort of tool you can really depend on.
 Made of the finest materials and featuring solid steel shaft unbreakable tines, this tiller is a heavy duty performer, ready for action in even the toughest and roughest environments.

 The Yard Butler Twist Tiller can handle tilling, cultivating, weeding, and aeration in all kinds of soil, making it a great choice no matter what kind of yard you have or what kind of soil you’re working with.
 It doesn’t need any gas, oil, or electrical power, making it perfect for those who prefer traditional tools, and it requires way less maintenance too.